Skip to content

 Use preview when you want to verify batch evidence without downloading the file first.

-If you need history, trends, or export across many batch documents instead of completing daily finance actions, continue to Reports And Audit.
+If you need history, trends, or export across many batch documents instead of completing daily payment actions, continue to Reports And Audit.

 Common Problems